QuestCraftPlusPlus/QuestCraft/README.md

 - ### **Full Multiplayer!**
 - ### **Immersive Controls through Vivecraft!**
 - ### **Supports 1.18.2, 1.19.2 and 4, with 1.20.1 and 1.20.4!****
-- ### **Includes a launcher that allows you to start QuestCraft, switch between versions, automatically update installed mods and other MC components in seconds, and use Mod Manager, a tool to download and install supported mods, modpacks and resourcepacks right from your Quest!**
+- ### **Includes a launcher that allows you to start QuestCraft, switch between versions, automatically update installed mods and other MC components in seconds, and use Mod Manager, a tool to download and install mods, modpacks and resourcepacks right from your Quest!**

 # Installation Instructions